-There are so many different different guinea pig cages currently out on the market.
+There are so many different guinea pig cages currently out on the market.
 Personally, when I first started looking, I didn’t know what I was looking at.
 I didn’t know what to consider or what was good value for money.
-In my Living World Guinea Pig Cage Review, I’ll go into depth about all the pro’s and con’s about owning this type of house as well as host of other information.
+In my Living World Guinea Pig Cage Review, I’ll go into depth about all the pros and cons of owning this type of house as well as a host of other information.

-First off, make sure you get the right sized guinea pig cage your needs and your guinea pig’s needs (usually the same thing 🙂 ).
-Living World offer three different sizes when it comes to this particular type of cage.
-I really recommend that you end up getting hold of the largest sized cage.
+First off, make sure you get the right-sized guinea pig cage for your needs and your guinea pig’s needs (usually the same thing 🙂 ).
+Living World offers three different sizes when it comes to this particular type of cage.
+I really recommend that you end up getting hold of the largest-sized cage.
 Guinea pigs need exercise and need to be out and about as much as possible.
-Keeping them in cage too small is one of the fastest ways to make sure your guinea pig becomes sick and even depressed.
+Keeping them in a cage too small is one of the fastest ways to make sure your guinea pig becomes sick and even depressed.